 In not having time for yourself, you’re denying yourself the opportunity to engage with yourself in a healthy manner.
-Most of the time, our reason for not being by ourselves is because we don’t want to deal with what’s inside of us.
+Most of the time, our reason for not being by ourselves is that we don’t want to deal with what’s inside of us.

 The truth is, we will never get away from what’s happening inside of us no matter how busy our lives get.
 The sooner we deal with ourselves, the better the quality of life we’ll have, and the better we’ll enjoy ourselves.

 Set aside time for yourself, and you’ll be better placed to spend quality time with others in the way they experience you.